arkatebi/OpenWorld-problem/README.md

 The script genPRcurves.sh calculates precision-recall values for all the prediction scores obtained by applying the BLAST model on all the evaluation sets.
 Precision-recall values are calculated according to reference [3].
-The precision-recall curves can be found in folder figures/prCurves.
+The precision-recall curves can be found in the folder figures/prCurves.

 ### Source Code